Zhouxing-Su/CsharpUtilibs/ReadMe.md

    Helper classes for operations such as network status detection.

    * **Threading**
-   Helper classes on multithread programing.
+   Helper classes for multithread programing.

+   * **File**
+   Helper classes for file system operations.